algernon/madness/resources/pages/projects/keyboard-firmware/index.md

 there's one thing that makes it interesting: low profile switches.
 I don't have any boards with low-profile switches, and this seemed like a small and affordable one.

+**Update** (as of 2020-07-08): Thanks to a generous person, I was gifted a Georgi, which I picked up from the post office.
+A blog post related to the challenges of porting Kaleidoscope to this (and similar) boards will be coming soon.

 ### [<strike>Planck</strike>](https://olkb.com/planck)